A small metal plaque can be found outside the Antelope, Oregon, post office. It reads:

 Dedicated to those of this community who throughout the Rajneesh invasion and occupation of 1981-1985 remained, resisted and remembered….

-These neighbors, which grew to be some 7000 strong, were members of the Rajneeshee cult, and had built their commune a short 15 miles away from Antelope.
+These neighbors, who grew to be some 7,000 strong, were members of the Rajneeshee cult and had built their commune a short 15 miles away from Antelope.
 As the red-wearing cult outgrew its commune, it maneuvered to gain control of local politics.
 One casualty was Antelope, Oregon.

-On September 18, 1984, enough cult members had moved to Antelope, a town of only 75 people, that they were able to outvote the local community government by a vote of 57 to 22, and changed the town name from Antelope to Rajneesh, the name of their cult leader.
+On September 18, 1984, enough cult members had moved to Antelope, a town of only 75 people, that they were able to outvote the local community government by a vote of 57 to 22.
+They changed the town name from Antelope to Rajneesh, the name of their cult leader.
 They were officially in control.

-Antelope was returned to the locals, and in 1986 they voted to go back to the name Antelope, but it turned out they didn’t need to.
-The Post office had never officially registered the name change.
+Antelope was returned to the locals; in 1986 they voted to go back to the name Antelope, but it turned out they didn’t need to.
+The post office had never officially registered the name change.